 NOTE 3: The column 'FDD/TDD diff' indicates if the UE is allowed to signal a different value for FDD and TDD when the capability applies to both FDD and TDD modes. '-' is used when the capability applies to one mode only, 'No' is used for dual mode capabilities where a common value is signalled for both modes, and 'Yes' is used for dual mode capabilities where a separate value is signalled for each mode.
 Common capabilities and FDD capabilities are reported in the fields of UE-Capability-NB except field tdd-UE-Capability.
 TDD capabilities are reported in tdd-UE-Capability.

-Editor's Note: Working assumption: Introduce two UE capabilities for handling resources reservation on DL or UL in PhyLayerParameters-NB-v16xy.

-Editor's Note: Working assumption: Two UE capabilities for handling resources reservation on DL or UL in PhyLayerParameters-NB-v16xy can be applied to both FDD and TDD, e.g., with separate values for FDD or TDD.

 – UE-RadioPagingInfo-NB

 The IE UE-RadioPagingInfo-NB contains UE NB-IoT capability information needed for paging.